jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 Compute and storage services are interconnected by networks that provide bandwidth for both east-west and north-south traffic flows.
 RCS peers with external networks, providing access from campus and external Research and Education networks via a Science DMZ (SciDMZ) segment @Dart2013.

-The "data center as a computer" model allows conceptualizing these RCS sevices as componenets of a simplified, abstact computer design.
+The "data center as a computer" model allows conceptualizing these RCS services as components of a simplified, abstract computer design.
 The various compute services represent the CPU, the interconnects represent the component connectivity of the mainboard, the storage services directly map to a variety of persistent storage devices, and the edge networks represent the computer's network interfaces.
-While not a literal mapping for application design, the model simplifies comprehension of the complex clusters that implment each of these services.
+While not a literal mapping for application design, the model simplifies comprehension of the complex clusters that implement each of these services.
 This model also simplifies reasoning about the function of RCS services, their architectural arrangement, and helps focus conversations on service improvements.

 HPC batch computing is implemented via a traditional, physical cluster of compute nodes.